team-friendo/signalboost/docs/design-for-encrypting-user-metadata-at-rest.md

 For the purposes of this design, we wish to concern ourselves primarily with attacks that give an adversary access to the data stored on the filesystem of Signalboost servers at rest.

 For example, a state actor might legally compel Signalboost maintainers to:

-  * gain access to stored on the filesystem of our servers
+* gain access to the filesystem of our servers
-  * modify our code to capture and peramently record data that is currently only ephemerally held in memory
+* modify our code to capture and peramently record data that is currently held ephemerally in memory

 A technically-sophisticated civilian with animus might phish the Signalboost maintainers in order to gain root on the Signalboost servers which they could use to accomplish the same 2 goals.

 For the purposes of this design, we wish to only consider defenses against attacks that would reveal the contents of the Signalboost file system at rest, or what Signalboost currently stores in memory.
-We do not concern ourselves with defending against attacks that seek to modify our code against our will (either via legal compulsion or intrusion), as we do not think there are any viable technical defenses to these attacks.
+We do not concern ourselves with defending against attacks that seek to modify our code against our will (either via legal compulsion or intrusion), as we are skeptical that technical defenses to such attack are possible, and, in the case of the civilian-with-animus attacker, our best defenses are to prevent the breach of our servers through defense-in-depth devops -- which falls outside the scope of this design.

 We also recognize that there are a variety of account-hijack or impersonation attacks to which the system as designed is currently vulnerable.
 For example: an adversary with legal compulsion capabilities could compel Twilio to grant control of the Twilio phone number used to authenticate a Signalboost proxy phone number, reauthenticate the number with Signal, and thereby wrest control of a Signalboost channel away from its admins against their will and potentially without their knowledge.
+Or, in a more straightforward variation on this attack: an adversary could gain control of an administrator's phone and/or Signal account, and use its admin status to remove other admins, add themselves, and thereby gain control of the channel without knowledge of any channel users.

-While this is a concerning attack, since it does not touch on the assets that we are concerned with defending in this design (namely: metadata containing PII and social graph data about our users), we exclude it from consideration in this document.
+While undetected hijack attacks are doubtless concerning, since they does not touch on the assets that we are concerned with defending in this design (namely: metadata containing PII and social graph data about our users), we exclude them from consideration in this document.

 # Design Constraints

 * All messages between admins and subscribers must be transmitted using the Signalboost protocol
-* Messages must be routed from an admin phone number to a proxy phone number controlled by a Signalboost server (aka a "Signalboost channel") to subscriber phone numbers
+* Messages must be routed from an admin Signal account to subscriber Signal accounts via a proxy Signal account controlled by a Signalboost server (aka a "Signalboost channel")
 * All subscribers must receive messages on one of the official Signal clients (Android, IOS, or Desktop) maintained by signal.org
 * Admins may use a Signalboost-provided client (desktop or mobile) which can securely store key information and access the Signalboost server over secure network connection.
 * Key material between